 Frequently Asked QuestionsAre these services covered by my Health Insurance Company?

-We are in-network providers of Blue Cross Blue Shield of MA, Harvard Pilgrim Health Care, and United Health Care.
-For families whom have coverage with other insurance companies, out-of-network coverage may apply.
+We are in-network providers of Blue Cross Blue Shield of MA, Harvard Pilgrim Health Care, United Health Care, and Allways Health Partners.
+For families who have coverage with other insurance companies, out-of-network coverage may apply.
 We work with each family to help them understand their benefits and coverage options.
 For additional information regarding insurance coverage click here http://www.asha.org/public/coverage

 Can my child still receive private therapy if they are already being seen through Early Intervention?

 Yes, additional private therapy can be beneficial to children under 3 years of age, as this is a critical stage for language development.
 Most insurance companies will cover both Early Intervention and private speech therapy services simultaneously.

 How do I know if child's language skills are age appropriate?